nammenam/master/paper/thesis.typ

 == Birth Of Neuromorphic Computing

 #serif-text()[
-Now, you introduce your field as the "other path"—the one that stuck with the biology.
-The "Father": Carver Mead (1980s): Explain that at the same time backpropagation was taking off, Carver Mead proposed a different path: instead of simulating simplified neurons on digital computers (like deep learning), we should emulate the analog physics of real neurons in silicon (VLSI).

-While one branch of AI was abstracting the neuron into a mathematical function to be simulated on digital sequential processors (the von Neumann architecture), Caltech's Carver Mead saw a fundamental inefficiency.
+While one branch of @ai was abstracting the neuron into a mathematical function to be simulated on digital sequential processors (the von Neumann architecture), Caltech's Carver Mead saw a fundamental inefficiency.
 He observed that the digital simulation of neural processes was incredibly power-hungry, whereas the brain itself runs complex computations on just a few watts.

 In the 1980s, Mead proposed neuromorphic engineering.
 The core idea was not to simulate the logic of a neuron, but to emulate its physics.
 He championed using VLSI (Very-Large-Scale Integration) analog circuits to build artificial neurons and synapses directly in silicon.